Pseurae/rmnd/README.md

 By **@Adhith Chand Thiruvath**

 rmnd (called remind) is a todo list made with Python using Click, Typer, Rich and pickle.
+It has an emphasis on code simplicity and directness.

 rmnd is made as my (Adhith Chand Thiruvath's) final year CS investigatory project submission.